-- 4.1 The Local Government Act 1995, s3.1(1) identifies that one of the general functions of Local Government is the "good government of persons in its district". - 4.2 The Local Government Act 1995 s3.18(1) provides that: "a local government is to administer its local laws and may do all other things that are necessary or convenient to be done for, or in connection with, performing its functions under this Act". - 4.3 The Local Government Act 1995 s2.7 identifies the role of council as: - "(1) The council - - (a) governs the local government's affairs; and - (b) is responsible for the performance of the local government's functions. - (2) Without limiting subsection (1), the council is to - - (a) oversee the allocation of the local government's finances and resources; and (b) determine the local government's policies." - 4.4 This policy is guided by the Statement of Prosecution Policy and Guidelines 2005 issued under the Director of Public Prosecutions Act 1991.
+- The Local Government Act 1995, s3.1(1) identifies that one of the general functions of Local Government is the "good government of persons in its district". - The Local Government Act 1995 s3.18(1) provides that: "a local government is to administer its local laws and may do all other things that are necessary or convenient to be done for, or in connection with, performing its functions under this Act". - The Local Government Act 1995 s2.7 identifies the role of the council as: "The council governs the local government's affairs and, as the local government's governing body, is responsible for the performance of the local government's functions."

+This policy is guided by the Statement of Prosecution Policy and Guidelines 2005 issued under the Director of Public Prosecutions Act 1991.